Over 100 Majors, Minors, and Academic Programs

 - Picturesque views of the Southern Appalachian mountain range

-- Access to several 5,000ft plus mountain peaks, including Roan Mountain, home of the world’s largest natural Rhododendron Gardens
+- Access to several 5,000+ ft mountain peaks, including Roan Mountain, home of the world’s largest natural Rhododendron Gardens

 - Trails offering 70-foot waterfalls